 - When the robot encounters a new obstacle, it should update the grid

 and generate a new path to the goal using the updated grid.
-Then, the
+In this

-next time the robot is given a goal point, it will already know about
+way, the next time the robot is given a goal point, it will already know

 - Simple options (weight = 0.5 each)

 - Use both breadth first search and A* search to generate the path,

 - Use rules for the Avoid and of the GoTo behavior different from the